decaporg/decap-cms/website/content/docs/collection-types.md

 When configuring a `files` collection, each file in the collection is configured separately, and listed under the `files` field of the collection.
 Each file has its own list of `fields`, and a unique filepath specified in the `file` field (relative to the base of the repo).

-**Note:** When NetlifyCMS connects to your backend, it fetches files on your default branch (typically `master`).
+**Note:** When NetlifyCMS connects to your backend, it fetches files on your [configured repository branch](https://www.netlifycms.org/docs/add-to-your-site/#backend).
 For this reason, files listed in a file collection must already exist in the repo.
 Files must also have a valid value for the file type.
 For example, an empty file works as valid YAML, but a JSON file must have a non-empty value to be valid, such as an empty object.

 Example: